Short bowel syndrome: Prognosis

 After resection, having a remnant small bowel length of less than 75 cm and a remaining large bowel length of less than 57% of the original length are both associated with subsequent dependence on parenteral nutrition.
 There is no cure for short bowel syndrome except transplant.
 In newborn infants, the 4-year survival rate on parenteral nutrition is approximately 70%.
 In newborn infants with less than 10% of expected intestinal length, 5 year survival is approximately 20%.
 Some studies suggest that much of the mortality is due to a complication of the total parenteral nutrition (TPN), especially chronic liver disease.
 As of 2006, much hope has been vested in Omegaven, a type of lipid TPN feed, for which recent case reports suggest the risk of liver disease is much lower.

+Enteroscopy enables effective screening and follow-up for small bowel and colonic malignancies in this patients.

 Although promising, small intestine transplant has a mixed success rate, with a postoperative mortality rate of up to 30%.
 One-year and 4-year survival rates are 90% and 60%, respectively.